Gabriel Bahia

-Gabriel Henrique Feitosa da Silva (born 24 November 1998), known as Gabriel Bahia, is a Brazilian footballer who plays as a centre-back for Botafogo, on loan from Volta Redonda.
+Gabriel Henrique Feitosa da Silva (born 24 November 1998), known as Gabriel Bahia, is a Brazilian footballer who plays as a centre-back for Novorizontino, on loan from Volta Redonda.

 Career

 Born in Juazeiro, in the state of Bahia (which originated his nickname), he played for the youth sides of Vitória and Juazeirense.
 He was loaned to XV de Piracicaba, but only played for the under-20 team, and made his senior debut at Andradina, also on loan.

 Gabriel Bahia was announced back at Andradina in February 2019, and moved to Bandeirante also in a temporary deal in September 2020.
 He joined the latter club in a permanent deal the following January, after achieving promotion to the Campeonato Paulista Série A3, but was loaned to Matonense in July.

 Gabriel Bahia also helped Matonense to achieve promotion before returning to BEC, and renewed his contract with the club on 15 December 2022, after establishing himself as an undisputed starter.
 On 4 April 2023, he was announced at Série C side Volta Redonda on loan.

 Despite struggling with injuries, Gabriel Bahia became a starter in the 2024 Série C, helping Voltaço to achieve promotion to the Série B. On 18 December of that year, he signed a permanent two-year deal with the club.

 On 26 August 2025, Série A side Botafogo announced the signing of Gabriel Bahia on loan until March 2026.
+He made his debut in the category on 28 September, starting in a 2–0 away loss to Fluminense.